bgrid-berkeley/bGridDatabaseTools/administration/backups.md

 Both files are adapted from this template: https://wiki.postgresql.org/wiki/Automated_Backup_on_Linux.
 A line to open an ssh tunnel to the bgrid2 server is added to the configuration file.
 And all references to `pg_dump` or `pg_dumpall` are edited in the shell file so that they point to psql version 9.5 instead 9.3 (/usr/lib/postgresql/9.5/bin/ is added before all references to pg_dump or pg_dumpall).

-To make the script work michaelangelo is set to be the owner of the mounted hard disk and all subfolders leading to the backups.
-All files should be readable by users on the disk.
+To make the script work, michaelangelo was made the the owner of the mounted hard disk and all subfolders leading to the backups.
+All files should be readable by all users on EMAC3U.

 # Automation
 To automate backups, the following line is included in michaelangelo's crontab file.